arangodb/arangodb/Documentation/Books/Manual/Architecture/DeploymentModes/ActiveFailover/Limitations.md

   how many database operations may have been lost during a failover.
-- Should you be using the [ArangoDB Starter](https://github.com/arangodb-helper/arangodb) or the [Kubernetes Operator](https://github.com/arangodb/kube-arangodb) to manage your Active-Failover deployment, be aware that upgrading might cause a failover to between machines.
+- Should you be using the [ArangoDB Starter](https://github.com/arangodb-helper/arangodb) or the [Kubernetes Operator](https://github.com/arangodb/kube-arangodb) to manage your Active-Failover deployment, be aware that upgrading might trigger an unintentional failover between machines.